- IMPORTANT INFORMATION AND WHO WE ARE

 In certain situations, we may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
 We may also disclose your personal information as required by law, such as to comply with a subpoena or other legal process, when we believe in good faith that disclosure is necessary to protect our rights, protect your safety or the safety of others, investigate fraud, or respond to a government request.

-Certain of our external third parties are also based outside the European Economic Area (EEA) so their processing of your personal information will involve a transfer of data outside the EEA.
+Certain of our external third parties are also based outside the European Economic Area (EEA) so their processing of your personal information will also involve a transfer of data outside the EEA.

 We have put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorized way, altered or disclosed.
-We may use encryption, secure socket layer, firewalls, physical lock and key, internal restrictions, password protection and other security measures to help prevent unauthorized access to your personal information.
+We may use encryption, secure socket layer, firewalls physical lock and key, internal restrictions, password protection and other security measures to help prevent unauthorized access to your personal information.
 We use standard security protocols and mechanisms for the transmission of personal data.
 In addition, we limit access to your personal information to those employees, agents, contractors and other third parties who have a business need to know.
-They will only process your personal information on our instructions and they are subject to a duty of confidentiality.
+They will only process your personal information on our instructions, and they are subject to a duty of confidentiality.

 No method of transmission over the Internet, or method of electronic storage, is 100% secure, however.
 Therefore, we cannot guarantee its absolute security.
 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.
 Notice will be given promptly, consistent with the legitimate needs of law enforcement and any measures necessary for ModusLink or law enforcement to determine the scope of the breach and to assure or restore the integrity of the data system.
 ModusLink may delay notification if ModusLink or a law enforcement agency determines that the notification will impede a criminal investigation, unless and until ModusLink or the agency determines that notification will not compromise the investigation.
-If you have any questions about the security of your personal information, you can contact us at email@example.com.
+If you have any questions about the security of your personal information, you can contact us by clicking here.

 How long will you use my personal information for?